Home Blog For Professionals Client Communication & Presentations for Interior Designers – Master Strategies with InteriorGrid.com

 Portfolio Presentations vs. Project Presentations

-There are two major types of client communication & presentations in interior design:
+There are two major types of Client Communication & Presentations in interior design:

 1. Portfolio Presentations: These are used to introduce your overall design capabilities.
 They highlight past projects, design styles, and the range of services you offer.
 The goal is to impress potential clients and win their trust.